 A condition well known for affecting tennis players, tennis elbow affects muscles and tendons in the forearm that are attached to the bone on the outside of the elbow.
-While people gravitating to racquet sports are indeed at risk, tennis elbow can affect people involved in a variety of sporting activities and work environments.
-It can also affect you if you twist your wrist repeatedly on a regular basis, or if you type on a computer keyboard without proper support.
+While people who play tennis and other racquet sports are indeed at risk, tennis elbow can affect people involved in a variety of sporting activities and work environments: pounding a hammer repeatedly, typing on a computer keyboard without proper support, or twisting your wrist the same over and over.

-Tennis elbow is one of the most common types of tendinitis.
+Tennis elbow is one of the most common types of injuries that affects the tendons, called tendinitis.
 It is an overuse injury where repetitive use of the forearm muscle results in pain on the outside of the elbow.
 Athletes involved in weightlifting or throwing sports, workers such as painters and plumbers, or anyone engaged in vigorous use of the forearm are particularly susceptible to tennis elbow.

-Tennis elbow symptoms typically develop slowly, with increasing levels of pain as time goes on, and is present most often in the dominant arm.
+Tennis elbow symptoms typically develop slowly, with increasing levels of pain as time goes on, and are present most often in the dominant arm.
 Common signs include:

 - Pain centered around the outer part of your elbow